Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Part of a project in Deep Learning Applied AI at the University of Sapienza spring of 2022.
-The starting point was the paper by "Training BatchNorm and only BatchNorm" where they investigated the effects of training only batch normalization layers on residual neural nets.
+The starting point was the paper "Training BatchNorm and only BatchNorm" where they investigated the effects of freezing all but batch normalization layers on residual neural nets.
+This project experiments with MLP's of varying dimensions for comparison.
+Also implemented a shallow CNN (mainly for seeing effects of a shallow non-residual CNN, but also for seeing effects of tuning on BatchNorm performance).

+Findings suggest that BatchNorm does offer greater performance than the same number of random parameters.
+At least when going over a certain number of parameters, and effects generally increase as parameters increase from then on.

 <!-- GETTING STARTED -->
 ## Getting Started